nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.15.
 Exiting the program : `exit`

-Exits the Task Manager.<br />
+Exits DoOrDie<br />
 Format: `exit`

 ### 2.16.
 Saving the data

-Task manager data are saved in the hard disk automatically after any command that changes the data.<br />
+DoOrDie data are saved in the hard disk automatically after any command that changes the data.<br />
 There is no need to save manually.

 ## 3. FAQ